swagger-api/swagger-node/docs/swagger-about.md

 ### <a name="nextstep"></a>Next step

-For a more detailed look the Swagger configurations, see "[The Swagger specification file](./swagger-file.md)".
+For a more detailed look the Swagger configurations, see "[The OpenAPI Specification file](./swagger-file.md)".